 Many other surgical options are available, too, depending on what form of disc degeneration you have and where it’s located.
 For example, in some cases a laser can be used to cut out, aspirate (suck out), or destroy the core of a disc, which decreases pressure on the outer ring and adjacent nerve roots.10

 Disc replacement in the lumbar spine relieves pain, maintains the joint space, and increases the strength and stability of the spine.
 Doing so used to require complicated, expensive, risky open surgery.
 Fortunately, newer procedures have made open surgery unnecessary in many patients with lumbar DDD at one or two vertebral levels.
-Keyhole surgery, such as the Inspired Spine oblique lumbar lateral fusion (OLLIF), requires only a small incision.
+Minimally invasive surgical techniques, such as the Inspired Spine oblique lumbar lateral fusion (OLLIF), requires only a small incision.
 Blood loss during the procedure is minimal, recovery is generally quick, and most patients enjoy excellent results.

 - Chiu J: Anterior Endoscopic Cervical Microdecompression of Disc and Foramen, , St. Louis, Elsevier, 2010.

 - Derby R and others, editors: Evidence-Based Management of Low Back Pain, St. Louis, Elsevier, 2012.